-Each year, roughly one million people in the U.S. visit the emergency room after a slip-and-fall accident, the National Floor Safety Institute (NFSI) says.
-People can slip and fall at work, at home, at stores, on sidewalks and parking lots and in a wide variety of other public and private locations.
+Slip and fall accidents are the cause of 1 million emergency room visits in the United States each year and lead to about 20,000 deaths annually, according to the National Floor Safety Institute (NFSI).
+People can slip and fall at work, at home, at stores, on sidewalks and parking lots, and in a variety of other public and private locations.

-In many cases, these accidents could have been avoided if proper safety measures had been taken or if the property owner had responsibly maintained a safe environment.
-These negligent property owners can be held accountable for the losses they cause.
+In many cases, these accidents could have been avoided if proper safety measures had been taken or if the property owner had been more attentive to maintaining a safe premises free of hazards.
+These negligent property owners can be held accountable for the injuries they cause.

-The Atlanta slip-and-fall lawyers at Millar & Mixon, LLC, have been representing clients injured in Georgia slip-and-fall accidents since 1995.
+The slip and fall lawyers at Millar & Mixon, LLC, have been representing clients injured in Georgia slip and fall accidents since 1995.
 We have recovered millions of dollars for injured victims.
-If you or a loved one has been injured in a slip-and-fall accident, contact us today to learn how we can help you.
-Call 404-994-6419 or use our online form to schedule a free consultation about your case.
+If you or a loved one has been injured in a slip and fall accident, contact us today to learn how we can help you.
+Call 404-620-4301 or use our online form to schedule a free consultation about your case.

 Where Do Atlanta Slip-and-Fall Accidents Occur?

-Although statistics show that falls are more likely to occur among the elderly, anyone can suffer a slip and fall (or trip and fall) at any time.
-The reason that slip-and-fall accidents are so common is that they can happen almost anywhere.
+Although statistics show that falls are more likely to occur among the elderly or very young, anyone can suffer a slip and fall (or trip and fall) at any time.
+The reason that slip and fall accidents are so common is that they can happen almost anywhere.
 Locations where these accidents can occur in Atlanta and elsewhere are:

 - Homes – When a person invites you onto their property, they need to make sure the area is safe from hazards such as holes or uneven or broken walkways.

-- Work – Falls are the primary cause of missed work days and the leading cause of workers’ compensation claims.
-Construction sites, in particular, present slip-and-fall risks such as slick floors and areas cluttered with materials and equipment.
+- Work– Falls are the primary cause of missed work days and the leading cause of workers’ compensation claims.
+Construction sites, in particular, present such slip-and-fall risks as slick floors, uncovered openings and areas cluttered with materials and equipment.

-- Stores and restaurants – Falls can occur in department stores, grocery stores, superstores like a Wal-Mart or in small shops.
-The Worldwide Cleaning Industry Association indicates that more than three million food service employees and one million patrons experience slip-and-fall injuries annually in restaurants.
+- Stores and restaurants– Falls can occur in department stores, grocery stores, superstores like a Walmart or in small shops.
+The Worldwide Cleaning Industry Association says more than 3 million food service employees and 1 million patrons experience slip-and-fall injuries annually in restaurants.

-- Sidewalks and parking lots – Falls on sidewalks can create significant legal complications if the sidewalk was public property.
+- Sidewalks and parking lots– Sidewalks and parking lots present a great risk of slip-and-fall injuries during winter months and at night if they are not properly lit.
+Poor maintenance that leaves potholes or loose paving stones can also lead to falls.
+Falls on sidewalks can create significant legal complications if the sidewalk was public property.
 Filing a claim against the government raises issues with governmental immunity that do not arise in a lawsuit filed against a private party.
-Parking lots also present a great risk of slip-and-fall injuries during winter months and at night if the lot is not properly lit.

-- Sports arenas – Sports arenas are crowded and dangerous places, and a fall could happen on an escalator, when walking in the hallways or in the bleachers.
+- Sports arenas – Sports arenas are crowded and dangerous places, and a fall could happen on an escalator, on steps, when walking in the hallways or in the bleachers.

 Each day, people spend a large portion of their time in one or more of these places when they are at home, work, school, running errands or participating in recreational activities.
 With so many potential locations presenting a risk of a fall, it should come as no surprise that slip-and-fall cases are common throughout Atlanta and Georgia.